 If a pseudorandom generator exists, then pseudorandom functions exist.

 We have shown that a PRG with 1-bit expansion implies any PRG with poly expansion.
-So, let \(g\) be a length-doubling PRG, i.e., \(|g(x)| = 2 |x|\).
-Also, define \(g_0, g_1\) to be
+So, let gg be a length-doubling PRG, i.e., g(x)=2x|g(x)| = 2 |x|.
+Also, define g0,g1g_0, g_1 to be

-\[g_0(x) := g(x)[1...n], \text{ and } g_1:= g(x)[n...2n],\]
+g0(x):=g(x)[1...n], and g1:=g(x)[n...2n],g_0(x) := g(x)[1...n], \text{ and } g_1:= g(x)[n...2n],

-where \(n := |x|\) is the input length.
+where n:=xn := |x| is the input length.

-\[f_s(b_1 b_2 ... b_n) := g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_1}(s).\]
+fs(b1b2...bn):=gbngbn1...gb1(s).f_s(b_1 b_2 ... b_n) := g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_1}(s).

 This constructs a binary tree.
 The intuition is from expanding the 1-bit PRG, but now we want that any sub-string of the expansion can be efficiently computed.
 (We CS people love binary trees.)
-Clearly, \(f_s\) is easy to compute, and we want to prove it is pseudorandom.
+Clearly, fsf_s is easy to compute, and we want to prove it is pseudorandom.

 Discuss Why not use 2, 4, 8, or more seeds on 2, 4, 8, or more trees?

-More formally, assume for contra (AC), there exists NUPPT \(D\), poly \(p\) s.t. for inf many \(n\in\N\), \(D\) distinguishes \(f_s\) from RF (in the oracle interaction).
-We want to construct \(D'\) that distinguishes \(g(x)\).
-We define hybrid oracles \(H_i(b_1 ... b_n)\) as follows:
+More formally, assume for contra (AC), there exists NUPPT DD, poly pp s.t. for inf many nNn\in\N, DD distinguishes fsf_s from RF (in the oracle interaction).
+We want to construct DD' that distinguishes g(x)g(x).
+We define hybrid oracles Hi(b1...bn)H_i(b_1 ... b_n) as follows:

-2. if the prefix \(b_1 ... b_i \notin m\), then sample \(s(b_{i} b_{i-1} ... b_{1}) \gets \bit^n\) and set \(m[b_i ... b_1] \gets s(b_{i} b_{i-1} ... b_{1})\)
+2. if the prefix b1...bimb_1 ... b_i \notin m, then sample s(bibi1...b1){0,1}ns(b_{i} b_{i-1} ... b_{1}) \gets \bit^n and set m[bi...b1]s(bibi1...b1)m[b_i ... b_1] \gets s(b_{i} b_{i-1} ... b_{1})

-3. output \(g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_{i-1}}(m[b_{i} ... b_{1}])\)
+3. output gbngbn1...gbi1(m[bi...b1])g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_{i-1}}(m[b_{i} ... b_{1}])

-Let \(\PRF_n := \set{f_s : s \gets \bit^n}\) be the distribution of \(f_s\) for short.
-We have \(H_0 \equiv \PRF_n\) and \(H_n \equiv \RF_n\), but there are still too many swaps between \(H_i, H_{i+1}\).
-The key observation is that, given \(D\) is PPT, we know a poly \(T(n)\) that is the running time of \(D\) on \(1^n\), and then we just need to swap at most \(T(n)\) instances of \(g(x)\).
-That is to define sub-hybrids \(H_{i,j}\),
+Let PRFn:={fs:s{0,1}n}\PRF_n := \set{f_s : s \gets \bit^n} be the distribution of fsf_s for short.
+We have H0PRFnH_0 \equiv \PRF_n and HnRFnH_n \equiv \RF_n, but there are still too many swaps between Hi,Hi+1H_i, H_{i+1}.
+The key observation is that, given DD is PPT, we know a poly T(n)T(n) that is the running time of DD on 1n1^n, and then we just need to swap at most T(n)T(n) instances of g(x)g(x).
+That is to define sub-hybrids Hi,jH_{i,j},

-2. if the prefix \(b_1 ... b_i b_{i+1} \notin m\), then depending on the “number of queries” that are made to \(H_{i,j}\) so far, including the current query, do the following: sample \(s \gets \bit^n\), set
+2. if the prefix b1...bibi+1mb_1 ... b_i b_{i+1} \notin m, then depending on the “number of queries” that are made to Hi,jH_{i,j} so far, including the current query, do the following: sample s{0,1}ns \gets \bit^n, set

-\[m[b_{i+1} b_i ... b_1] \gets \begin{cases} \bit^n & \text{number of queries} \le j \\ g_{b_{i+1}}(s) & \text{otherwise} \end{cases},\]
+m[bi+1bi...b1]{{0,1}nnumber of queriesjgbi+1(s)otherwise,m[b_{i+1} b_i ... b_1] \gets \begin{cases} \bit^n & \text{number of queries} \le j \\ g_{b_{i+1}}(s) & \text{otherwise} \end{cases},

 and set

-\[m[\overline{b_{i+1}} b_i ... b_1] \gets \begin{cases} \bit^n & \text{number of queries} \le j \\ g_{\overline{b_{i+1}}}(s) & \text{otherwise} \end{cases}.\]
+m[bi+1bi...b1]{{0,1}nnumber of queriesjgbi+1(s)otherwise.m[\overline{b_{i+1}} b_i ... b_1] \gets \begin{cases} \bit^n & \text{number of queries} \le j \\ g_{\overline{b_{i+1}}}(s) & \text{otherwise} \end{cases}.

-3. output \(g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_{i}}(m[b_{i+1} ... b_{1}])\)
+3. output gbngbn1...gbi(m[bi+1...b1])g_{b_n} \circ g_{b_{n-1}} \circ ... g_{b_{i}}(m[b_{i+1} ... b_{1}])

-We have \(H_{i,0} \equiv H_i\).
-Moreover for any \(D\) runs in time \(T(n)\), we have \(H_{i,T(n)} \equiv H_{i+1}\) (their combinatorial views differ, but their computational views are identical for \(T(n)\) queries).
-Now we have \(n \cdot T(n)\) hybrids, so we can construct \(D'(t)\):
+We have Hi,0HiH_{i,0} \equiv H_i.
+Moreover for any DD runs in time T(n)T(n), we have Hi,T(n)Hi+1H_{i,T(n)} \equiv H_{i+1} (their combinatorial views differ, but their computational views are identical for T(n)T(n) queries).
+Now we have nT(n)n \cdot T(n) hybrids, so we can construct D(t)D'(t):

-1. sample \(i \gets \set{0,1,...,n-1}\) and \(j\gets\set{0,...,T(n)-1}\) uniformly at random
+1. sample i{0,1,...,n1}i \gets \set{0,1,...,n-1} and j{0,...,T(n)1}j\gets\set{0,...,T(n)-1} uniformly at random

-2. define oracle \(O\_{i,j,t}(\cdot)\) such that is similar to \(H\_{i,j}\) but “injects” \(t\) to the map \(m\) in the \(j\)-th query if the prefix \(b\_1 ... b\_i b\_{i+1} \notin m\).
-(This is constructable and computable only in the next step when queries come from \(D\).)
+2. define oracle O_i,j,t()O\_{i,j,t}(\cdot) such that is similar to H_i,jH\_{i,j} but “injects” tt to the map mm in the jj-th query if the prefix b_1...b_ib_i+1mb\_1 ... b\_i b\_{i+1} \notin m.
+(This is constructable and computable only in the next step when queries come from DD.)

-3. run and output \(D^{O\_{i,j,t}(\cdot)}(1^n)\), that is running \(D\) on input \(1^n\) when providing \(D\) with oracle queries to \(O\_{i,j,t}\)
+3. run and output DO_i,j,t()(1n)D^{O\_{i,j,t}(\cdot)}(1^n), that is running DD on input 1n1^n when providing DD with oracle queries to O_i,j,tO\_{i,j,t}

-It remains to calculate the probabilities, namely, given (AC), \(D'\) distinguishes \(g(x)\) from uniformly sampled string w.p. \(\ge \frac{1}{nT(n)p(n)}\), a contradiction.
+It remains to calculate the probabilities, namely, given (AC), DD' distinguishes g(x)g(x) from uniformly sampled string w.p.
+1nT(n)p(n)\ge \frac{1}{nT(n)p(n)}, a contradiction.
 The calculation is almost identical to the proof of PRG expansion and left as an exercise.